kumudaPriya98/UsersCrudAPI/README.md

     * Spring Boot Acutator
     * Spring Doc Open AI (not found on Spring Initializr)

-3) Skip Data Persistence Layer step, just add User Class to model the data
+3) DB Model with ER Diagram

-4) Add Simple UserManagementService Layer, that contains the list of users and manages the users list.
+4) Add JPA Entities to represent the DB Tables

-    * Ideally Service layer talks Persistence layer that manages the users data in the DB.
+5) Add Repository Layer to handle db access of entities.

-    * But here to keep things simple, here service layer maintains users data.
+6) Add Simple UserManagementService Layer

-5) Add API Controllers to implement Rest API for User Management Service
+7) Add API Controllers to implement Rest API for User Management Service
     * Spring Data Rest Vs Spring Data MVC is that Spring Data Rest framework itself handles the controller and no need for controller class:
         * Application is not using Spring Data Repositories
         * When we need Service Layer that has business logic, and application is not just for data transfer.
         * Hide Internal data model and need Data Transfer Objects

-6) DTO and Request Validation are not required here
+8) DTO and Request Validation are not required here

-7) Add Error Handling with Appropriate HTTP Status Codes and Logging
+98) Add Error Handling with Appropriate HTTP Status Codes and Logging

-8) Define Authentication and Authorization
+10) Define Authentication and Authorization

-9) Document API
+11) Document API

-10) Write Tests
+12) Write Tests